mailjet/api-documentation/guides/_send-api.md

 ```

 Messages sent through Send API can be regrouped into campaigns to simulate the behavior of a regular marketing campaign.
-This could help you pulling advanced statistics of your transaction campaigns.
+This could help you with pulling advanced statistics for your transactional campaigns.

 Use the Property <code>CustomCampaign</code> to specify the name of the campaign the message will be classified in.
 If the campaign doesn't already exist, it will be automatically created in the Mailjet system.

 By default, Mailjet lets you send multiple emails with the same campaign to the same contact.
 To block this feature, use <code>DeduplicateCampaign</code> with the value <code>1</code> to stop contacts from being emailed several times in the same campaign.

+<div id="adding-url-tags"></div>

-##Adding URL tags
+## Add URL tags

 ```php
 <?php